Housing

 If your landlord hasn't followed the proper steps, you might be able to challenge the eviction and stay in your home.

-If you receive a notice asking you to leave or any court papers or possession orders, you should seek legal advice.
-You should also make a homeless application.
+If you receive any notice asking you to leave, court papers or possession orders you should seek legal advice.
+You should also make an online homelessness application as soon as possible.

-The sooner we know about an eviction notice the better, so we can speak to your landlord and try to ensure you can stay in your home.
+Make a homelessness application as soon as you receive an eviction notice.
+The earlier we know, the sooner we can speak to your landlord and try to keep you in your home.

 Is my eviction notice valid?